RimuTec/AspNetCore.SpaServices.Extensions/README.md

         ]
     };
     ```
+    Note: You can use a folder name other than `wwwwroot`.
+If you, you need to update it in multiple places including the project file (csproj) where you need to set the property `SpaRoot` to the correct value.
 6. Now edit your project file and add the following piece at the end of the file:

     ```xml